 Sweet potatoes take longer to digest since it’s a complex carb.
 This means the sweet potato will replenish your deplete glycogen stores and continue to refuel your body so you are ready for your next workout.

 It should be more widely known by now that not all fat is bad.
 In fact, consuming healthy fats regularly is important for overall brain health and lean muscle growth.
-Avocados are a delicious and easy way of getting good fats into your diet.
+Fresh Avocado (6 Avocados) are a delicious and easy way of getting good fats into your diet.
 Just one avocado contains 250 calories, 10 grams of fiber, 15 grams of fat and more than 20 different essential nutrients.

 The fat in this fruit is monounsaturated, which keeps muscles toned with improves muscles growth.
 Avocado is also rich with antioxidants, so your body can heal its muscles faster.